Blucky87/Otiose/README.md

 ## Compiling From Source

 ### Requirements
+Linux & Windows:
 + MonoGame 3.6
 + .NET Core 2.0
 + .NET Portable Class Library

+Linux:
++ Mono
 ### Troubleshooting
 + Core/Third-Party project has missing Dependency
   +  NuGet Package: Try removing and uninstalling it and then reinstalling it from the NuGet Manager.